 - No public service announcements of any type will be broadcast.

-Programs considered for broadcast are accepted or scheduled at the sole discretion of KET’s Senior Director of Programming.
-No producer or presenter of programming is entitled to have its programming aired at all, or on any particular day or at any particular time.
+Programs considered for broadcast are accepted or scheduled at the sole discretion of KET’s Programming staff.
+No producer or presenter of programming is entitled to have its programming broadcast at all, or on any particular day or at any particular time.

 KET acknowledges that some guidelines may be subjective in nature.
 KET may not have anticipated, in the guidelines above, every circumstance where programming might in any manner jeopardize KET’s interests, FCC licenses, PBS membership, integrity, and/or public trust, but in the event KET determines that there is such a risk, no such programming will be broadcast.